On Thurston's Euler class one conjecture: Introduction

-Our aim is to construct counterexamples to the Euler class one conjecture in the general setting of $C^{\infty,0}$ taut foliations, where a foliation is called $C^{\infty,0}$ if the leaves are smoothly immersed.
-The difficulty is that the conjecture is about manifolds with infinite first homology and so Gabai's theorem \cite{gabai1983foliations} guarantees the existence of many taut foliations on $M$; therefore the usual methods for ruling out the existence of taut foliations do not work here and one needs a more delicate argument for ruling out taut foliations with a certain Euler class.
+A foliation is $C^{\infty,0}$ if the leaves are smoothly immersed with continuous holonomy.
+We construct counterexamples to the Euler class one conjecture in the general setting of $C^{\infty,0}$ taut foliations, conditional on the fully marked surface theorem.
+In the early 2000, new techniques were developed that showed many hyperbolic 3-manifolds do not admit taut foliations.
+See Roberts, Shareshian and Stein \cite{roberts2003infinitely}, and Calegari and Dunfield \cite{calegari2003laminations}.
+These methods do not apply to our case since Thurston's conjecture is about manifolds with positive first Betti number and so Gabai's theorem \cite{gabai1983foliations} guarantees the existence of taut foliations.
+Hence, one needs a completely different argument for ruling out taut foliations with a certain Euler class.

-{Theorem \ref{counterexamples}} \begin{counterexamples} There are infinitely many closed hyperbolic 3-manifolds $M$ for which the Euler class one conjecture does not hold; i.e., there is an integral point in the unit dual ball, satisfying the necessary parity condition, which is not realized by any taut $C^{\infty,0}$-foliation. \end{counterexamples} Our counterexamples are obtained by a suitable Dehn surgery on certain fibered hyperbolic 3-manifolds.
-Dehn surgery is the operation of removing a solid torus from a 3-manifold and gluing it back differently.
-The constructed counterexamples are explicit in the sense that the monodromy of the fibration map is given in term of Dehn twists.
-Moreover, the surgery coefficient is given.
-These manifolds are fairly simple from homological point of view, i.e., their first Betti number is equal to two and the unit ball of their Thurston's norm has a simple shape (Figure \ref{unitballs}).
-This is the simplest that one can hope for, since Gabai's theorem implies the truth of the conjecture for 3-manifolds whose first Betti number is equal to one.
+\begin{maintheorem} There are infinitely many closed hyperbolic 3-manifolds for which the Euler class one conjecture does not hold, i.e. there is some integral second cohomology class with dual Thurston norm equal to one and satisfying the parity condition that is not realized as Euler class of any taut foliation. \end{maintheorem}

+Our counterexamples are obtained by a suitable Dehn surgery on certain fibered hyperbolic 3-manifolds. \emph{Dehn surgery} is the operation of removing a solid torus from a 3-manifold and gluing it back differently.
+The constructed counterexamples are explicit in the sense that the monodromy of the fibration map is given in terms of Dehn twists.
+Moreover, the attaching map corresponding to the Dehn surgery is described.
+These manifolds are optimal from homological point of view, i.e. their first Betti numbers are equal to two and the unit balls of their Thurston norms have a simple shape (Figure \ref{unitballs}).
+This is the best that one can hope for, since Gabai's theorem \cite[Theorem 5.5]{gabai1983foliations} implies the truth of the conjecture for 3-manifolds whose first Betti number is equal to one.

+A properly embedded, oriented, possibly disconnected, incompressible surface $S$ is \emph{algebraically fully marked} when in (\ref{inequality}) the equality holds.
+Note that an algebraically fully marked surface is norm-minimizing, since in this case